Latent tuberculosis

-Latent tuberculosis (LTB), also called latent tuberculosis infection (LTBI), is when a person is infected with Mycobacterium tuberculosis, but does not have active tuberculosis (TB).
-Active tuberculosis can be contagious while latent tuberculosis is not, and therefore it is not possible to get TB from someone with latent tuberculosis.
-Various treatment regimens are in use for latent tuberculosis.
-They generally need to be taken for several months.
+Latent tuberculosis (LTB), also called latent tuberculosis infection (LTBI), is a condition that occurs when a person is infected with the bacterium Mycobacterium tuberculosis but does not have active tuberculosis (TB).
+The active form of the disease can be contagious, while the latent form is not; therefore, it is impossible to catch TB from someone with LTB.
+For LTB, various treatment regimens are used, generally requiring several months for completion.

 Epidemiology

-As of 2023, it is estimated that one quarter of the world's population has latent or active TB, with TB estimated to have newly infected 10.8 million people per year.
+As of 2023, it is estimated that one-quarter of the world's population has latent or active TB.
+TB is estimated to have newly infected 10.8 million people per year.

-The spread of TB is uneven throughout the world, with approximately 80% of the population in many Asian and African countries testing positive on tuberculin tests, while only 5–10% of the US population tests positive.
+The spread of TB is uneven throughout the world: approximately 80% of the populations in many Asian and African countries test positive on tuberculin tests, while only 5–10% of the US population tests positive.